 For full details of the research published on 19th September 2018 you click here.

-Local child poverty strategy seminar
+Local child and family poverty strategies

 GMPA and the Greater Manchester Living Wage Campaign submitted a joint response to the Combined Authority’s consultation on introducing an employer’s charter for the city region.
 You can read our response here